 Red : over limit

-One minor limitation of Mercur is that for each period (ie less than 3 months or greater than 3 months) the system can only handle a situation of backwardation or contango but not a combination of the two.
+One minor limitation of Mercur is that for each period (i.e. less than 3 months or greater than 3 months) the system can only handle a situation of backwardation or contango but not a combination of the two.

 The Mercur system also has a quasi-VaR engine based on historical prices.
-Hower the price history held is limited and there is no provision for taking into account correlation between different risk factors.
+However the price history held is limited and there is no provision for taking into account correlation between different risk factors.

 Henry Bath